kovs705/kovs705/README.md

 📚 **My articles:**
  - [Abstraction in Swift, RU](https://habr.com/ru/articles/782834/)
- - Breaking the Xcode - in progress
+ - Breaking the Xcode - in progress (75% done)
  - Building new notes with Journal API - in progress
- - MVVM in KMP - in progress
+ - MVVM in KMP - in progress (25% done)

 🙋‍♂️ **My other projects:**
  - 🎬 [Kinopoisk searcher](https://github.com/kovs705/Reshenie-Test) - get top-250 films and TV shows or search by a keyword using unofficial kinopoisk API